Public Works Department

 ADVERTISEMENT FOR BIDS

-A bid packet consisting of a flash drive of the detailed plans, specifications and contract documents may be obtained or examined at the office of the Public Works Director, 38 Whittlesey Ave., Norwalk, Ohio 44857.
+A bid packet consisting of a digital flash drive of the detailed plans, specifications and contract documents may be obtained or examined at the office of the Public Works Director, 38 Whittlesey Ave., Norwalk, Ohio 44857.
 A payment of Ten Dollars ($10.00) will be required for each bid packet.
 Checks shall be made payable to CITY OF NORWALK and all documents become the property of the prospective Bidder, with no portion of said payment being refunded.

 The City of Norwalk, reserves the right to waive any informalities or to reject any or all bids.
 The City of Norwalk may, at its discretion, award a contract to the lowest and best bidder.